hashicorp/terraform-ls/docs/language-clients.md

 For example the server will not provide completion snippets unless the client explicitly communicates it supports them via [`CompletionClientCapabilities`](https://microsoft.github.io/language-server-protocol/specifications/specification-3-17/#completionClientCapabilities).

+### Multiple Folders

+Language server supports multiple folders natively from version `0.19`.

+Client is expected to always launch a single instance of the server and check for [`workspace.workspaceFolders.supported`](https://microsoft.github.io/language-server-protocol/specifications/specification-3-17/#workspaceFoldersServerCapabilities) server capability, and then:

+ - launch any more instances (_one instance per folder_) if multiple folders are _not supported_
+ - avoid launching any more instances if multiple folders _are supported_

+It is assumed that paths to these folders will be provided as part of `workspaceFolders` in the `initialize` request per LSP.

 ## Custom Commands

 Clients are encouraged to implement custom commands